Forrest Meggers, Director of Graduate Studies, M. Arch Professional Program

 3-YEAR PROFESSIONAL PROGRAM

 Students in the professional M.Arch. program must take a minimum of 25 courses, typically four per term, including one design studio each term and the independent design thesis in the final term.
 The studio sequence, required technology and professional practice courses, and basic courses in history/theory and urbanism constitute a core that represents the basic knowledge of the discipline.
 In addition to these required courses, each student must complete distribution requirements within the areas of history and theory, and building technology.
-In order to encourage the development of an individual program of study, each student may select up to four elective courses that can be taken throughout the University with the approval of the Director of Graduate Studies.
+In order to encourage the development of an individual program of study, each student may select up to three elective courses that can be taken throughout the University with the approval of the Director of Graduate Studies.

 DESIGN STUDIOS AND SEMINARS